NISRA-SSB/pcos-2024/README.md

 UPDATE THE INPUT FILES (AS APPROPRIATE) BEFORE RUNNING

 This script will produce a list of Z Scores for a quick look at significance trends.
-Each questions appears in its own tab.
+Each question appears in its own tab.

 The years being compared can be changed by setting the `comparison_year` and `analysis_year` values at the top of the script.The `analysis_year` is currently set to `current_year` and the `comparison_year`is currently set to `current_year` - 1.